dockstring/dockstring/DEVELOPMENT.md

 4. Publish a new release on github with the title `X.Y.Z`.

-A GitHub workflow will automatically publish this release to PyPI, which will automatically get mirrored on `conda-forge`.
+A GitHub workflow will automatically publish this release to PyPI, which will automatically trigger a PR to update the release on `conda-forge`.
+A maintainer of the repo <https://github.com/conda-forge/dockstring-feedstock>
+will need to approve the PR to ensure that the package is updated.